Lancaster, Ohio: History

 Knowing that such speculation, combined with congressional grants of land sections to veterans of the Revolution, could result in a lucrative opportunity, in 1796 Ebenezer Zane petitioned Congress to grant him a contract to blaze a trail through Ohio, from Wheeling, West Virginia, to Limestone, Kentucky (near modern Maysville, Kentucky), a distance of 266 mi.
 As part of the deal, Zane was awarded square-mile tracts of land at the points where his trace crossed the Hocking, Muskingum, and Scioto Rivers.
 Zane's Trace, as it is now known, was completed by 1797.
 As Zane's sons began to carve the square-mile tract astride the Hocking into saleable plots, the village of Lancaster was founded in 1800.
 Lancaster antedated the formal establishment of the state of Ohio by three years.
 Many villages and townships right outside Lancaster, such as Lithopolis, Royalton, and Greencastle, were settled around the same time, which contributed to the village's success.

-Initially known as New Lancaster, and later shortened by city ordinance (1805), the town quickly grew; formal incorporation as a city came in 1831.
-The connection of the Hocking Canal to the Ohio and Erie Canal in this era provided a way for the region's rich agricultural produce to reach eastern markets.
+Initially known as New Lancaster, the town's name was shortened to Lancaster by an act of the legislature in 1805, and it was incorporated in 1831.
+The Lancaster Lateral Canal opened to commerce in 1834; according to the city, canal transportation opened eastern markets to the area, contributing to local prosperity.
+The wider Ohio and Erie Canal system also carried agricultural goods such as oats, pork, lard, cheese and wool to eastern markets.

 The initial settlers were predominantly German immigrants and their descendants, many from Lancaster, Pennsylvania.
 Ohio's longest continuously operating newspaper, the Lancaster Eagle-Gazette, was born of a merger of the early Ohio Adler, founded around 1807, with the Ohio Gazette, founded in the 1830s.
 The two papers were ferocious competitors since they were on opposite sides of the American Civil War, with the Adler antislavery and pro-Union.
 The city also had numerous migrants from the Upper South who sympathized with the Confederacy.
 The papers merged in 1937, 72 years after the war's end.
 This was shortly after the Gazette was acquired by glassmaker Anchor-Hocking.
 The newspaper is currently part of the Newspaper Network of Central Ohio, a unit of Gannett Company, Inc.